seed-run/homepage/_posts/2019-06-17-affordable-plans-for-small-teams.md

 | Usage limit (per user/mo) | 300 builds    | 1500 build minutes |
 |---------------------------|---------------|--------------------|

 You can read about the details in our [new pricing page]({% link pricing.html %}).
-If you are currently a Seed user, you can jump to the section at the bottom of this post to see how this change will impact your account.
+If you are currently a Seed user, you can jump to the section at the bottom of this post to see how these changes will impact your account.

 ### Making Seed More Affordable

 We've come to learn over the past few months that Seed is a perfect fit for small teams and startups.
-They really want to focus on developing their Serverless apps and not worry about the DevOps for their Serverless apps.
+They really want to focus on developing their Serverless apps and not worry about the DevOps.
 However, our old paid plans started at $95/month.
 This happened to be outside the range for many small teams that are just getting started.

-Our new [_Team_ plan]({% link pricing.html %}), is priced at $10 a user/month and starts at $30/month.
-This is perfect for small teams to get started with and it also works well as a team starts to grow.
+Our new [Team plan]({% link pricing.html %}), is priced at $10 a user/month and starts at $30/month.
+A perfect for small teams to get started with and it also works well as a team starts to grow.

 ### Transparent Usage Limits

 Previously, our plans were limited by the number of builds you were allowed to make.
-This was always a bit confusing.
-What if some services deployed quicker than others?
-Would they count towards the limit all the same?
-You also might have read about our recent update of [only deploying services that have been changed]({% link _posts/2019-05-21-a-big-spring-update.md %}#only-deploy-updated-services).
-Does that mean that skipped builds do not count towards the limit?
+This was always a bit confusing. _What if some services deployed quicker than others?
+Would they count towards the limit all the same?_ You also might have read about our recent update of [only deploying services that have been changed]({% link _posts/2019-05-21-a-big-spring-update.md %}#only-deploy-updated-services). _Does that mean skipped builds do not count towards the limit?_

 To clear up all of this confusion, we are switching the usage limits on our plans to build minutes.
-Here is a quick comparison of our free and paid plans in terms of number of builds and build minutes.
+Here is a quick comparison of our free and paid plans in terms of number of builds vs build minutes.

 |                 | Old | New |
 |-----------------|--------------|---------------|